Bam Adebayo Player Props: Heat vs. Knicks

 Bam Adebayo Insights vs. the Knicks

-- Adebayo's Heat average 99.4 possessions per game, which ranks 22nd among NBA teams, while the Knicks have a middling offense in terms of tempo, ranking 16th with 100.9 possessions per contest.
+- The Heat rank 27th in possessions per game with 99.2.
+His opponents, the Knicks, have a middling offensive tempo, ranking 19th with 100.9 possessions per contest.

-- On the glass, the Knicks have given up 42.5 rebounds per contest, which puts them 11th in the league.
+- On the boards, the Knicks have given up 42.3 rebounds per game, which puts them ninth in the league.

-- The Knicks allow 24.8 assists per game, 11th-ranked in the league.
+- Allowing 24.9 assists per contest, the Knicks are the 12th-ranked team in the NBA.

 Bam Adebayo vs. the Knicks